telerik/blazor-docs/components/filemanager/events.md

     {
         var selectedItem = args.Item as FlatFileEntry;

-        //the Filemanager does not have the actual file.
+        // The Filemanager does not have the actual file.
-        //To download it, find the selected file through args.Item and
-        //assign the actual file to the argument as follows:
+        // Obtain the file contents, based on args.Item, and set the event arguments:

         //args.Stream = the file stream of the actual selected file;
-        //args.MimeType = the mime type of the actual file, so it can be downloaded;
+        //args.MimeType = the MIME type of the actual file;
-        //args.FileName = allows overriding the name of the downloaded file;
+        //args.FileName = the file name that the browser will receive (optional);

+        FlatFileEntry actualFile = (FlatFileEntry)args.Item;

+        string dummyFileContent = $"This file is a dummy version of {actualFile.Name}.
+It was downloaded with the Telerik Blazor FileManager.";
+        byte[] dummyFileBuffer = System.Text.Encoding.UTF8.GetBytes(dummyFileContent);

+        args.Stream = new MemoryStream(dummyFileBuffer);
+        args.MimeType = "text/plain";
+        args.FileName = $"filemanager-{actualFile.Name}-{DateTime.Now.ToString("yyyy-MM-dd-HH-mm-ss")}.txt";
     }

     private async Task OnDeleteHandler(FileManagerDeleteEventArgs args)
     {